JimKnopfIoT/Micro-Bit-3x-enclosure/README.md

-# Micro:Bit 3x enclosure
+# bicro:bit 3x enclosure
-3D printable enclosure for 3 BBC Micro:Bit devices, created with Rhino 6.
+3D printable enclosure for 3 BBC micro:mit devices, created with Rhino 6.
-The enclosure fits on a INATEK USB-Hub.
+The enclosure fits on a Inateck USB-Hub.

 #### 3D Case
 The enclosure consists of 2 parts which are clamped together (no screws).